Webinar

 What is the likely direction of commodity prices going forward, and how might investors consider positioning their portfolios to reflect these trends?

 Energy prices are among the most visible of commodities, a category subject to significant volatility, often driven by world events.
 Crude oil prices closed just above $10/barrel in April 2020 as the onset of the COVID-19 pandemic caused a global economic virtual shutdown.
-Shortly after Russia invaded Ukraine two years later, the price of a barrel of crude oil topped $120, partially reflecting concerns about the availability of oil from Russia, one of the world’s top producers.
-Yet supplies expanded quickly, and from late 2022 until August 2023, the price of oil mostly traded in a range of $70 to $80/barrel.
-It jumped to more than $90/barrel in September 2023 before dropping to $70/barrel by mid-November.
-However, in 2024’s opening months, oil prices again moved higher, topping $80/barrel by mid-March and remaining at that level through April before again dropping below $80/barrel in May.2
+Shortly after Russia invaded Ukraine two years later, the price of a barrel of crude skyrocketed to $120, partially reflecting concerns about the availability of oil from Russia, one of the world’s top producers.
+Yet supplies expanded quickly, and by early September 2024, oil dropped to below $70/barrel for the first time since December 2023.2

 Other commodity prices rise

-It wasn’t just oil prices affected by the conflict in Ukraine.
-“The Russia-Ukraine war and potential interruptions of grain deliveries from those two agricultural-exporting countries added a degree of uncertainty to the grain commodities market as well,” says Haworth.
+Agricultural commodity prices surged in 2022, in the Russia-Ukraine war’s early days.
+“Potential interruptions of grain deliveries from those two agricultural-exporting countries added a degree of uncertainty to the grain commodities market,” says Haworth.
 Yet he believes that, as is usually the case, weather remains the biggest factor affecting prices for agricultural commodities.
-“Wheat, corn and soybean prices rose in mid-summer 2023, but not above previous high levels,” says Haworth.
-Food prices have since eased from earlier highs.
-For the 12 months ending in April 2024, food costs, as measured by CPI, were just 2.2% higher than a year earlier, compared to the overall inflation rate of 3.4%.1
+Food prices have eased from earlier highs.
+Prices on key agricultural commodities this year are down.
+On a year-to-date basis through mid-September, future market wheat prices declined 14.1%, corn prices are down 7.8%, and soybean prices dropped 22.9%.3 For the 12 months ending in August 2024, food costs, as measured by CPI, were just 2.1% higher than a year earlier, slightly below the overall 2.5% inflation reading.1

 Metals prices can be considered in two categories – precious metals such as gold and silver, and industrial metals used in manufacturing, such as nickel and copper for electric vehicle batteries.
-Gold prices dropped to a low of $1,831/ounce in October 2023, but rose more than 30% by mid-April 2024, to $2,413/ounce.3 It’s not clear whether the upward trend will continue, but a persistent inflation rate in excess of 3%,4 with few signs of an immediate decline, may explain gold’s renewed popularity.
+Gold prices dropped to a low of $1,831/ounce in October 2023, but by mid-September 2024 rose to more than $2,500/ounce, a jump of more than 38% in less than one year.4

 Investor considerations around commodities